Muscle, Recovery, And Results: The Role Of Protein In Bodybuilding

 THE ROLE OF CARBOHYDRATES IN BODYBUILDING

-Muscle Glycogen: Inside of your muscle tissue, you find glycogen or muscle fuel stores.
-Eating carbohydrates keeps muscle glycogen levels high, ensuring you can perform at your best without crashing during your workouts.
+Muscle Glycogen: You find glycogen or muscle fuel stored inside your muscle tissue.
+Eating carbohydrates keeps muscle glycogen levels high, ensuring you can perform at your best without crashing during workouts.

 Post-Workout Recovery: Studies show that adding a simple carbohydrate source to your protein shake post-workout can accelerate muscle recovery, increase protein synthesis, and avoid protein breakdown (catabolism).
 (6)